paneedesign/flypme-bundle/README.md

 #### Query limits

-Get max and min limits in {to_currency}.
-To get the limits in {from_currency} you must calculate it using the exchange rate.
+Get max and min limits in $toCurrency.
+To get the limits in $fromCurrency you must calculate it using the exchange rate.

 ```php
 // $flypme->orderLimits($fromCurrency, $toCurrency)